jaroslavsvak/ts-iter/README.md

 The library is inspired by C# Linq and Java streams.
 It wraps an Array or another iterable and provides chainable functions such as map, filter, and reduce.
-There is additional functionality (that doesn't exist in arrays) and performance benefits when using iterables (array methods reconstruct the entire array whereas iterables make only a lightweight Iterator object instead).
+There is additional functionality (that doesn't exist in arrays) and performance benefits when using iterables.
+Array methods reconstruct the entire array whereas iterables make only a lightweight Iterator object instead.

 The library runs well in NodeJS 8.x, 9.x and browsers that support ES 2015.
 Recent versions of Chrome, FireFox, Edge, and Safari are fully supported.
 Beware that Internet Explorer does not support ES 2015 iterator contract